 You can now quickly and easily apply for your learner permit online.
 No need to complete paper forms, make appointments or visit an NDLS centre in person.

 - A Public Services Card and verified MyGovID.

 - To have successfully passed the driver theory test in the category you are applying for in the previous 2 years

 - Proof of your address dated within the last six months if your current address differs from the one you provided when you applied for your PSC.

 - Proof that you are normally resident in Ireland if your place of birth and nationality are outside the EU/EEA.

-- Fully completed medical report form dated within the last three months, if required in your case.
+- Fully completed medical report form dated within one month, if required in your case.